Île-d'Aix: Napoleonic period

-Population

-It has a population of 223 as of 2008.

 Fort Liédot

 Located on the island is the large Fort Liédot, built as a naval fortress to defend the Pertuis d'Antioche.
 Construction began in 1811 on the orders of Napoleon Bonaparte, and took 24 years to complete.
-The fort was built as part of a chain of fortifications and artillery batteries which protected the straight and defended the port at Rochefort.
-Napoleon would later spend his last days in France at Fort Liédot, having fled there in July of 1815 at the end of the Hundred Days and shortly thereafter surrendering to the Royal Navy on the 15th of July, 1815.
+The fort was built as part of a chain of fortifications and artillery batteries which protected the strait and defended the port at Rochefort.
+Napoleon would later spend his last days in France at Fort Liédot, having fled there in July 1815 at the end of the Hundred Days and shortly thereafter surrendering to the Royal Navy on 15 July 1815.

 During the Crimean War in the 1850s France used the fort to detain captured Russian soldiers, and from then until the 1960s Fort Liédot would be used off and on as a military prison detaining various political prisoners.
 It was abandoned after the Crimean War and later used as an artillery target in 1863.
 In 1871 Fort Liédot would again be used as a prison, this time detaining Communards awaiting deportation to the at-the-time French colony of New Caledonia.
 In the Interwar period the fort was used as a summer camp.
 The Algerian independentist and future President Ben Bella was imprisoned there from 1956 to 1962, together with other National Liberation Front militants such as Mohamed Khider and Hocine Aït Ahmed.